MA in History of Art & Architecture

 Recommended languages include:

-The exam consists of five one-hour essays in at least four of the following nine fields:
+The exam consists of five one-hour essays in at least four of the following 10 fields:

 - Baroque & 18th-Century

 The Comprehensive Examination may not be taken until the student has satisfied all Incompletes.
-(Exception to this rule can be made only with prior approval of the Graduate Studies Committee.)
+(An exception to this rule can be made only with prior approval of the Graduate Studies Committee.)